-(d) The Illinois Department shall establish, by rule, a co-payment scale that provides for cost sharing by families that receive require co-payments for child care services by any parent, including parents whose only income is from assistance under this Code.
-The co-payment shall be assessed based on a sliding scale based on family income and $\tau$ family size and may be based on other factors as appropriate the number of children in care.
-Co-payments may be waived for families whose incomes are at or below the federal poverty level shall not be increased due solely to a change in the methodology for counting family income.
+- (d) The Illinois Department shall establish, by rule, a co-payment scale that provides for cost sharing by families that receive child care services, including parents whose only income is from assistance under this Code.
+The co-payment shall be based on family income and family size and may be based on other factors as appropriate.
+Co-payments may be waived for families whose incomes are at or below the federal poverty level. - (d-5) The Illinois Department, in consultation with its Child Care and Development Advisory Council, shall develop a plan to revise the child care assistance program's co-payment scale.
+The plan shall be completed no later than February 1, 2008, and shall include: - (1) findings as to the percentage of income that the average American family spends on child care and the relative amounts that low-income families and the average American family spend on other necessities of life;

-- (d-5) The Illinois Department, in consultation with its Child Care and Development Advisory Council, shall develop a plan to revise the child care assistance program's co-payment scale.
-The plan shall be completed no later than February 1, 2008, and shall include: - (1) findings as to the percentage of income that the average American family spends on child care and the relative amounts that low-income families and the average American family spend on other necessities of life; - (2) recommendations for revising the child care co-payment scale to assure that families receiving child care services from the Department are paying no more than they can reasonably afford; - (3) recommendations for revising the child care co-payment scale to provide at-risk children with complete access to Preschool for All and Head Start; and - (4) recommendations for changes in child care program policies that affect the affordability of child care. - (e) (Blank).
+1 (2) recommendations for revising the child care 2 co-payment scale to assure that families receiving child 3 care services from the Department are paying no more than 4 they can reasonably afford;

-- (f) The Illinois Department shall, by rule, set rates to be paid for the various types of child care.
-Child care may be provided through one of the following methods: - (1) arranging the child care through eligible providers by use of purchase of service contracts or vouchers; - (2) arranging with other agencies and community volunteer groups for non-reimbursed child care; - (3) (blank); or - (4) adopting such other arrangements as the Department determines appropriate.
+- (3) recommendations for revising the child care co-payment scale to provide at-risk children with complete access to Preschool for All and Head Start; and - (4) recommendations for changes in child care program policies that affect the affordability of child care. - 10 (e) (Blank). - (f) The Illinois Department shall, by rule, set rates to be paid for the various types of child care.
+Child care may be provided through one of the following methods: - (1) arranging the child care through eligible providers by use of purchase of service contracts or vouchers; - (2) arranging with other agencies and community volunteer groups for non-reimbursed child care; - (3) (blank); or - 20 (4) adopting such other arrangements as the Department 21 determines appropriate. - 22 (f-5) (Blank). - 23 (g) Families eligible for assistance under this Section 24 shall be given the following options: - 25 (1) receiving a child care certificate issued by the 26 Department or a subcontractor of the Department that may be used by the parents as payment for child care and development services only; or

-(f-5) (Blank).

-- (g) Families eligible for assistance under this Section shall be given the following options: - (1) receiving a child care certificate issued by the Department or a subcontractor of the Department that may be used by the parents as payment for child care and development services only; or - (2) if space is available, enrolling the child with a child care provider that has a purchase of service contract with the Department or a subcontractor of the Department for the provision of child care and development services. identify particular The Department may priority populations for whom they may request consideration by a provider with purchase of service contracts, provided that the providers shall be permitted to maintain a balance of clients in terms of household incomes and families and children with special needs, as defined by rule.
+- (2) if space is available, enrolling the child with a child care provider that has a purchase of service contract with the Department or a subcontractor of the Department for the provision of child care and development services.
+The Department may identify particular priority populations for whom they may request special consideration by a provider with purchase of service contracts, provided that the providers shall be permitted to maintain a balance of clients in terms of household incomes and families and children with special needs, as defined by rule. - 14 (Source: P.A.
+97-422, eff.
+8-16-11.) - Section 99.

-(Source: P.A.
-94-320, eff.
-1-1-06; 95-206, eff.
-8-16-07; 95-322, eff.
-1-1-08; 95-876, eff.
-8-21-08.)

-Section 99.
 Effective date.
-This Act takes effect upon becoming law.
+This Act takes effect July 1, 2016.